MartBakler/Phi-2-Self-Improvement/README.md

 |DPO (Dataset 2)     | majority vote (16)  | TBD%                 |

-Interesting results: As can be seen, only training on the synthetic solutions does increase the performance on test set significantly and steadily.
+**Interesting results**: As can be seen, only training on the synthetic solutions does increase the performance on test set significantly and steadily.
 Thus the results shown in the above paper do generalise to smaller models as well.

 ## Experiment 2 - Training Phi 2 on its own answer generations and evaluations